MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/rest.md

 Then when a request is made to a web service operation the request is signed with the `Authorization` header, indicating whether or not the user has permission to invoke the operation.

-> [!NOTE]
+> [!IMPORTANT]
 > While this code stores credentials as constants, they should not be stored in an insecure format in a published application.
-The [Xamarith.Auth](https://www.nuget.org/packages/Xamarin.Auth/) NuGet provides functionality for securely storing credentials.
-For more information see [Storing and retrieving account information on devices](~/xamarin-forms/data-cloud/authentication/oauth.md).

 ## Processing the Authorization Header Server Side